nestybox/sysbox-ee/README.md

 ### Secure Kubernetes-in-Docker

--   Enables deployment of Kubernetes clusters in minutes, with high efficiency.
+-   Enables deployment of Kubernetes clusters in minutes, with high speed and efficiency.

-    -   E.g., deploy a 15-node containerized Kubernetes cluster in &lt; 2 minutes, with only 3GB
-        of storage overhead!
+    -   E.g., deploy a 15 node containerized Kubernetes cluster in less than 2 minutes, with only 1GB of storage overhead!

--   The Kubernetes cluster can be provisioned with Docker or with the Kubernetes.io KinD tool.
+-   The Kubernetes cluster can be provisioned directly with Docker or via a higher level tools (e.g., K8s.io "kind" or Nestybox's "kindbox").

 ### Secure Systemd-in-Docker